metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_git_repository_v1beta2_manifest.md

 Optional:

-- `access_from` (Attributes) AccessFrom specifies an Access Control List for allowing cross-namespace references to this object.
-NOTE: Not implemented, provisional as of https://github.com/fluxcd/flux2/pull/2092 (see [below for nested schema](#nestedatt--spec--access_from))
+- `access_from` (Attributes) AccessFrom specifies an Access Control List for allowing cross-namespacereferences to this object.NOTE: Not implemented, provisional as of https://github.com/fluxcd/flux2/pull/2092 (see [below for nested schema](#nestedatt--spec--access_from))
-- `git_implementation` (String) GitImplementation specifies which Git client library implementation to use.
-Defaults to 'go-git', valid values are ('go-git', 'libgit2').
-Deprecated: gitImplementation is deprecated now that 'go-git' is the only supported implementation.
+- `git_implementation` (String) GitImplementation specifies which Git client library implementation touse.
+Defaults to 'go-git', valid values are ('go-git', 'libgit2').Deprecated: gitImplementation is deprecated now that 'go-git' is theonly supported implementation.
-- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format (which is the same as .gitignore).
-If not provided, a default will be used, consult the documentation for your version to find out what those are.
+- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format(which is the same as .gitignore).
+If not provided, a default will be used,consult the documentation for your version to find out what those are.
-- `include` (Attributes List) Include specifies a list of GitRepository resources which Artifacts should be included in the Artifact produced for this GitRepository. (see [below for nested schema](#nestedatt--spec--include))
+- `include` (Attributes List) Include specifies a list of GitRepository resources which Artifactsshould be included in the Artifact produced for this GitRepository. (see [below for nested schema](#nestedatt--spec--include))
-- `recurse_submodules` (Boolean) RecurseSubmodules enables the initialization of all submodules within the GitRepository as cloned from the URL, using their default settings.
+- `recurse_submodules` (Boolean) RecurseSubmodules enables the initialization of all submodules withinthe GitRepository as cloned from the URL, using their default settings.
-- `ref` (Attributes) Reference specifies the Git reference to resolve and monitor for changes, defaults to the 'master' branch. (see [below for nested schema](#nestedatt--spec--ref))
+- `ref` (Attributes) Reference specifies the Git reference to resolve and monitor forchanges, defaults to the 'master' branch. (see [below for nested schema](#nestedatt--spec--ref))
-- `secret_ref` (Attributes) SecretRef specifies the Secret containing authentication credentials for the GitRepository.
-For HTTPS repositories the Secret must contain 'username' and 'password' fields for basic auth or 'bearerToken' field for token auth.
-For SSH repositories the Secret must contain 'identity' and 'known_hosts' fields. (see [below for nested schema](#nestedatt--spec--secret_ref))
+- `secret_ref` (Attributes) SecretRef specifies the Secret containing authentication credentials forthe GitRepository.For HTTPS repositories the Secret must contain 'username' and 'password'fields for basic auth or 'bearerToken' field for token auth.For SSH repositories the Secret must contain 'identity'and 'known_hosts' fields. (see [below for nested schema](#nestedatt--spec--secret_ref))
-- `suspend` (Boolean) Suspend tells the controller to suspend the reconciliation of this GitRepository.
+- `suspend` (Boolean) Suspend tells the controller to suspend the reconciliation of thisGitRepository.
 - `timeout` (String) Timeout for Git operations like cloning, defaults to 60s.
-- `verify` (Attributes) Verification specifies the configuration to verify the Git commit signature(s). (see [below for nested schema](#nestedatt--spec--verify))
+- `verify` (Attributes) Verification specifies the configuration to verify the Git commitsignature(s). (see [below for nested schema](#nestedatt--spec--verify))

 <a id="nestedatt--spec--access_from"></a>
 ### Nested Schema for `spec.access_from`

 Required:

-- `namespace_selectors` (Attributes List) NamespaceSelectors is the list of namespace selectors to which this ACL applies.
-Items in this list are evaluated using a logical OR operation. (see [below for nested schema](#nestedatt--spec--access_from--namespace_selectors))
+- `namespace_selectors` (Attributes List) NamespaceSelectors is the list of namespace selectors to which this ACL applies.Items in this list are evaluated using a logical OR operation. (see [below for nested schema](#nestedatt--spec--access_from--namespace_selectors))

 <a id="nestedatt--spec--access_from--namespace_selectors"></a>
 ### Nested Schema for `spec.access_from.namespace_selectors`

 Optional:

 - `match_labels` (Map of String) MatchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.